Sato-Isolated/League-Discord-Bot/README.md

 your Server ID in InteractionHandler.cs

+your webhook in LeagueMethod.cs

-and your riot api key in LeagueModule.cs
+and your riot api key in LeagueCommand.cs